embano1/vmworld2017/03_autoscaling/README.md

 ---

-**NOTE** The autoscaler can also be run outside the cluster.
-Therefore you have to compile the source code located in `autoscaler_ext`.
+**NOTE** By default, the autoscaler is configured to run outside the Kubernetes cluster.
+This makes playing with the code easier.
+Use `-i` flag to start in-cluster mode.
+The Kubernetes deployment manifests are correctly prepared.

 ---

 # Quick Start
 ## A Note on Kubernetes Role-Based Access Control (RBAC)
 Depending on which version of Kubernetes you're running, you might use a cluster with Kubernetes RBAC turned on by default.
-The Kubernetes manifest files in this repo are prepared for environments with/without RBAC enabled.
+The Kubernetes manifest files in this repo are prepared for environments with RBAC enabled.
 Keep this in mind when following along with the deployment steps described below.

 You can read more about Kubernetes RBAC in the following resources: